simonli92/WebCrawler/README.md

 # WebCrawler

-This is a web crawler to get amazon search result list.
+This is a web crawler to get Amazon search result list.

-Please replace certain content with your own legal proxy list and your own html selector.
+Please replace certain content with your own legal proxy list and use your own html selector.
+I dont provide selector for each attribute of item here due to the frequent updated from Amazon.

 Use nGram_keyword.py to prepoccessing your keyword data.